vahidAK/NanoMethPhase/README.md

 | NumOfPhasedSNV          | Number of all SNVs (regardless of base quality filter) from the haplotype mapped to the read.                           |
 | Position:BaseQuality    | Genomic position:Base quality of the SNVs.                                                                              |

-Having this file allow you to use it instead of the vcf file which improves the speed significantly for future runs, for example when you wish to phase with different threshols etc.
+Having this file allow you to use it instead of the vcf file which improves the speed significantly for future runs, for example when you wish to phase with different threshols.
+However, running with different mapping quality or include/exclude supplementary reads in your next runs is **not supported** using per-read file and you need to start again with vcf file.

 **3- Getting differentially methylated regions between haplotypes:**